Downtown Old School Sports Bars:

 Places to Watch a Game that are not Sports Bars:

-Blue Agave- A Mexican place with good food and drinks.
+Blue Agave- A Mexican place with decent food and drinks.
 It has several TVs and it is always a good time.
+They show more soccer than most sports bars.
+State and Elm.

 Harry Caray's- The one on Navy Pier has lots of TVs, including several outside.
 It has interesting baseball and other sports memorabilia throughout the place.